Results 1 to 2 of 2

 Rams RB Steven Jackson vs. Bears run defense.
 The Bears have allowed 125.6 yards rushing per game and 4.3 per attempt, so they will be hard-pressed to contain Jackson.
 A big key will be how healthy Jackson is after playing last week with a sore back, but still rushing for 89 yards.

 INJURY IMPACT: RG Richie Incognito expects to return to the lineup after missing four games, while RT Jason Smith seems unlikely to play this week as he continues to experience post-concussion symptoms.
-More will probably be known Thursday regarding the potential availability of center Jason Brown (knee).
+More will probably be known Thursday regarding the potential availability of center Jason Brown (knee).:ramlogo:

 Re: St. Louis Rams Team ReportRB Steven Jackson had some pointed words for Seattle rookie LB Aaron Curry during a radio appearance Monday, the day after the teams played.
 In the season opener this season, Curry was fined $5,000 on a play for which there was no penalty.